benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- I'm guessing you probably already knew most if not all of that
+- I'm guessing most of you already knew that
+  * More interested in taking it to the next level
 - Typically you'd run typing, linting & testing with 3 separate commands
   * But with Jest projects, you can run them **all** through Jest
 - Jest is a platform that's broken up into 3 main parts